 - have a clear-cut, functional relationship with a relevant organisation and be in a position to introduce the newly acquired skills and knowledge into that organisation;

-- be available for the entire period of the course and be physically and mentally able to take part in the entire course;
+- be available for the entire period of the course and be physically and mentally able to complete the course;

-- endorse the objective and the aim of the NFP and use the new knowledge and skills to support the employing organisation and country.
+- endorse the objective and the aim of the NFP and use the new knowledge and skills to support their employing organisation and country.

-- will be jointly implemented by a Dutch institution and an institution or organisation in the country or region concerned;
+- are jointly implemented by a Dutch provider and a local or regional institution or organisation;

 - guarantee that at least half of the participants will be female;

 Nuffic selects the courses based on the ranking of eligible applications.
 The budget for refresher courses is limited so some eligible applications may have to be turned down.